lucabordo/tgplus/README.md

 This project includes a Makefile that automates the steps for:
 - The creation (reproducibly) of the virtual environment needed for working on the project: `make dev`;
-- Any tooling on the code, such as static analysis, tests, to be run either locally or as part of a CI: `make checks`;
+- Any tooling on the code, such as static analysis, tests, to be run either locally or as part of a CI (note done): `make checks`;
 - Any other command frequently used in development/test/production and worth automating, for instance exposing a kernel for data science work within a notebooks, commands to update the venv, etc.

-Note that the `make` command assumes that an appropriate version of Python (Python 3.10) is installed as the executable `python`.
+Note that the `make` command assumes that an appropriate version of Python (I only tested Python 3.10) is installed as the executable `python`.
 This can be customised within the Makefile manually (for now) if the selected Python interpreter is present in another path.